-Agility is the ability to change the direction of the body, but with the mix of speed, strength, coordination, and balance.
-Adding football drills to increase speed and agility is crucial for all football players in the offseason.
+Agility is the ability to change the direction of the body with a mix of speed, strength, coordination, and balance.
+Adding football exercises for speed and agility is crucial for all players in the offseason.

 Why Is Agility Training Important For Football?

 Football players need to be able to have the ability to change direction fast to take advantage of the game.
-Let’s say if a football player is covering a wide receiver man-to-man downfield, or being within the open field with a running back, it’s essential to maintain your balance so you can make a play for your team.
+Let’s say a defensive back is covering a wide receiver man-to-man downfield or being within the open field with a running back; it’s essential to maintain your balance to make a play for your team.

-An Offensive Lineman needs agility to make a pulling block on the defenders, but a Defensive Lineman needs agility to react to the play to prevent the offensive player from scoring a touchdown.
-This is why ALL football players must perform football drills to increase speed and agility.
+An offensive lineman needs agility to make a pulling block on the defenders.
+Still, a defensive lineman needs the agility to react to the play to prevent the offensive player from scoring a touchdown.
+All football players must perform football drills to increase speed and agility.

-Football is played at great speed and agility, so you need to train speed and agility to adapt to the game.
+Football is played at great speed and agility, so you must train speed and agility to adapt to the game.
 At those speeds, twists and turns throw you off balance, but agility helps you to regain balance and make it seem like you never lost it.
-The more football drills to increase speed and agility, the more prepared you will be come game day.
+The more football drills to increase speed and agility, the more prepared you will come game day.